Jayze123/risk-aware-inspection-prototype/README.md

 ## Current experiment results

-The current prototype has been tested on two MVTec AD categories: ottle and hazelnut.
+The current prototype has been tested on two MVTec AD categories: bottle and hazelnut.
 The experiments compare the initial statistical detector, threshold-tuned statistical detection, PatchCore, and PaDiM after integration with the risk-aware inspection pipeline.

 ### Integrated bottle results